COS301-SE-2024/Smart-Storage-Organizer-Application/ReadMe.md

 - Android Studio: The primary development environment for building the application.
 - Java: Programming languages used for Android development.
 - PostgresSQL: Database for storing and managing item information.
-- Firebase: For backend support and real-time database functionalities.
+- Amazon Web Service: For backend support and real-time database functionalities.

 ## Installation